Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 It’s such an interesting side of an industry that not many people know about.
 The roles are very varied, and food science is such a key part of putting safe food on people’s plates.
 There is so much to learn, and so much potential progression!
 I haven’t once regretted taking an apprenticeship route, it’s provided me with so many fantastic opportunities and definitely pushed me to being the best food technical professional I can be.

 I am now the co-chair of the East Midlands Apprenticeship Ambassador Network (EMAAN) which is a network of apprentices and employers in the East Midlands who come together to promote, celebrate, and share ideas on apprenticeships at all levels!
-I am an ambassador for apprenticeships as I have had such a great experience and want to inspire more young people and adults to explore this alternative career route!
+I am an ambassador for apprenticeships and want to inspire more young people and adults to explore this alternative career route!

 Anything else to add?

-My five top tips for someone considering an apprenticeship within the food industry:
+My three top tips for someone considering an apprenticeship within the food industry:

 Don’t be pigeonholed into going to university if it’s not for you.
 The conventional route is not for everyone, don’t be afraid to be different.